akmadian/NZXTSharp/docs/SDK-Docs/Params.rst

 Classes
 =====

-All effect classes have the following:
+All param classes have the following:

 **Properties**